 All employees who have completed three months of service are entitled to paid sick leave up to a maximum of 90 days per year and must provide a medical certificate within 48 hours of the first day of sickness.

-For the first 15 days of sickness, the employee is entitled to 100.00% of the regular salary rate of pay.
-This reduces to 50.00% for the next 30 days, and any subsequent sickness in one year is unpaid (90 days total per year).
+For the first 15 days of sickness, the employee is entitled to 100% of the regular salary rate of pay.
+This reduces to 50% for the next 30 days, and any subsequent sickness in one year is unpaid (90 days total per year).

-Employees are also entitled to take up to 45 days (consecutive or intermittent) of unpaid leave due to a medical condition related to pregnancy or delivery upon producing a professional medical certificate.
+Employees are also entitled to take up to an additional 45 days (consecutive or intermittent) of unpaid leave due to a medical condition related to pregnancy or delivery upon producing a professional medical certificate.

 PAID MATERNITY LEAVE (DAYS)

-For employees affiliated/studying with an approved UAE education instruction, they will be entitled to 10 days of study leave once they have completed 2 years of service.
+Employees affiliated/studying with an approved UAE education instruction will be entitled to 10 days study leave once they have completed 2 years of service.

 This can be as notice days to be worked or paid in lieu, as below: